sonambharti/Design-Patterns-in-Python/Structural-Design-Pattern/adapter/Readme.md

 The Adapter is used when you have an existing interface that doesn't directly map to an interface that the client requires.
 So, then you create the Adapter that has a similar functional role, but with a new compatible interface.

+The Adapter design pattern solves these problems:
+• How can a class be reused that does not have an interface that a client requires? • How can classes that have incompatible interfaces work together?
+• How can an alternative interface be provided for a class?

 Terminology:
 • Target: The domain specific interface or class that needs to be adapted.
 • Adapter Interface: The interface of the target that the adapter will need to implement. • Adapter: The concrete adapter class containing the adaption process.